What is Spondylolisthesis?

 Patients with spondylolisthesis only visit their doctors once the slipped vertebra starts pressing on spinal nerves.
 The compression is manifested by low back pain as well as numbness and tingling sensation that radiate to the legs.

 The symptoms are relieved by bending forward or sitting forward, during which the spinal canal opens up.
 On the other hand, the pain worsens when the person walks or stands.

 Those with spondylolytic spondylolisthesis may report of similar pain or no symptoms at all.
-Their X-rays may show a fracture they aren’t aware of.
-And if the pain does occur, it’s usually in the back and legs associated with prolonged standing or walking.
+X-rays may show a fracture they are not aware of.
+If the pain does occur, it is usually in the back and legs associated with prolonged standing or walking.

 When Should You See a Doctor?

 A visit to your doctor is recommended if: